electricimp/Usb/docs/DriverDevelopmentGuide.md

 #### getEndpointZero()

-Returns a procy for the Control Endpoint 0 for the device.
+Returns a proxy for the Control Endpoint 0 for the device.
 The endpoint 0 is a special type of endpoints that implicitly exists for every device.
 Throws exception if the device is not connected.